Campus and Community Resources

 Student Residence Hall (SRH) – Room 220, 818 Wolcott

-Campus Housing staff (e.g. resident assistants, peer mentors, resident directors) will assist the student victim/survivor with the reporting of sexual misconduct including making appropriate referrals to university offices, providing information regarding investigations and offering assistance with legal/campus proceedings.
+Campus Housing staff (e.g. resident assistants, peer mentors, resident directors) can assist students with the reporting of sexual misconduct including making appropriate referrals to university offices, providing information regarding investigations and offering assistance with legal/campus proceedings.
 The staff will develop a support plan with the residents involved and communicate the plan to the appropriate campus departments.
-The staff can assist with arranging medical attention for the resident, provide temporary or permanent room reassignment, and inform the resident about campus services for victims/survivors provided by the Campus Advocacy Network, Counseling Center, and the Office of the Dean of Students.
+The staff can assist with arranging medical attention for the resident, provide temporary or permanent room reassignment, and inform the resident about campus services provided by the Campus Advocacy Network, Counseling Center, and the Office of the Dean of Students.

 Student Center East – Room 238, 750 S. Halsted Street

 The Wellness Center provides students with health and wellness information.
 The Center offers students individual consultations with a health educator.
 These informal discussions typically require no appointment and the goal of these consultations is to identify simple and effective self-care and life strategies covering everything from stress management and nutrition to relationships and sexual health.

 Family Medicine Clinic (West Side)

 1740 W. Taylor Street